What Is Schizotypal Personality Disorder And How Is It Treated?

 Psychotherapeutic treatment of schizotypal personality disorder can be complicated by the fact that individuals with the disorder often struggle to form close relationships.
 According to researchers in the above-mentioned “Schizotypal Personality Disorder: A Current Review”, the odd thinking and magical beliefs of STPD can make it hard for participants and professionals to form a therapeutic alliance

-The most prescribed form of therapy for STPD is CBT or cognitive behavioral therapy.
+The most prescribed form of therapy for STPD is cognitive-behavioral therapy (CBT).
 CBT helps people alter their thoughts to become more positive and helpful than negative and unhelpful.
 Group therapy can also be beneficial.
-Although many individuals with STPD have anxiety issues related to interpersonal social interactions, group therapy can help them relate to others going through something like them.
+Although many individuals with STPD have anxiety issues related to interpersonal social interactions, group therapy can help them relate to others going through similar experiences.
 In conjunction with medications to reduce anxiety-related symptoms, group therapy seems to be one of the most effective therapies.
+Group therapy may also work as a form of CBT for individuals with STPD because they must work through issues related to social interaction.
+Group therapy for STPD should be structured and supportive.

 Are you experiencing difficulties in your relationships?

 Online counseling can be a beneficial resource for addressing mental health concerns like personality disorders.
-In a review of eleven different studies, researchers found that three internet-delivered interventions “demonstrated significant decreases in borderline personality disorder symptoms.”
+In a review of 11 different studies, researchers found that three internet-delivered interventions “demonstrated significant decreases in borderline personality disorder symptoms.”
 Further, “usability and patient satisfaction were moderate to high in all studies.”

 Takeaway